CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

     --client_threads=CLIENT_THREADS
         Default: [1, 2, 4, 8, 16, 32]
-        list of the number of client threads used for data aggregation
+        list of the number of client threads used for data aggregation --cpu_hyperthreads==CPU_HYPERTHREADS
+        Default: 2
+        the number of hyperthreads per cpu.
+This is done to request that the consumer application utilizes all physical cores for each client thread.
+    --languages=LANGUAGES
+        Default: ['cpp']
+        list of languages to use for the tester "cpp" and/or "fortran" --wall_time=WALL_TIME
+        Default: '05:00:00'
+        allotted time for database launcher to run --plot=PLOT
+        Default: 'database_nodes'
+        flag to plot against in process results
 ```
 For example, the following command could be run to execute a battery of
 tests in the same allocation.
 The battery of test will be determined by the number